Van-LLM-Crew/cursor-secure-coding/README.md

 **Level 2 (L2)**: Standard security requirements for applications that contain sensitive data.
 Includes everything from L1 plus more comprehensive defensive techniques.

-## Language Support

-Each rule includes code examples for:
-- JavaScript
-- Python

-## How to Use

-1. Clone this repository
-2. Copy the `.cursor` directory to your project's root folder
-3. Cursor will automatically use these secure coding rules when coding in your project

 ## Contributors